-I find it amazing how a crisis situation, like the COVID-19 panic the whole world is now in, brings out the worst in many and the best in others.
+I find it amazing how a crisis brings out the worst in some and the best in others.
+Take the COVID-19 panic the whole world is now in as an example.

 Globally we remember the horrific events of 9-1-1 as well as the amazing humanitarian gestures conceived by the evil acts.
-The stories of bravery, compassion, and genuine heroism were awe inspiring and heart warming, reminders of the “best” category of reaction to crisis.
+The stories of bravery, compassion, and genuine heroism were awe-inspiring and heartwarming, reminders of the “best” category of reaction to that crisis.

 We must listen to and take the advice of the real experts and not the sensationalized, fear-promoting, ratings-driven TV shows and personalities that claim or pretend to be experts.
 Routine handwashing (something we should already be doing in cold and flu season) and social distancing are the best, and wisest, options to control COVID-19 as well as the bad behaviour and panic it has spawned.

 Which behaviour does crisis bring out in you?
 Worst or Best?
 Please consider the best option, pun intended!